tanem/chirp/README.md

 ## Installation

-Create a `.env` file in the root of the project which contains the key info from Twitter:
+Create a `.env` file in the root of the project which contains the key information from Twitter:

 ```
 export CHIRP_CONSUMER_KEY=[consumer key]